railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 .. note:: Warranty

     The warranty period is used in the management of repairs and after-sales service.
-    You can find more information on this subject in the chapter about manufacturing.
+    You can find more information on this subject in :ref:`ch-mnf`.

 Fields in the section :guilabel:`Storage localisation` are given for information – they don't have any impact on the management of stock.